duaneandrea/aglet-backend/README.md

 - User authentication and management
 - Movie browsing and search functionality
 - Built with Laravel Livewire for reactive UI components
+- The pagination is kinda messy on the first page only in the UI

 ## Commands